srinuparella/kubernetes-notes/1) Introduction.md

 of **containerized applications** across a **cluster of nodes**.

-👉 Kubernetes provides a **consistent and reliable** way to manage applications, whether they run **on-premises, in the cloud, or in hybrid environments**.
+👉 Kubernetes provides a **consistent and reliable** way to manage applications, whether they run **on-premises, or in the cloud, or in hybrid environments**.

 ---